Scott McClanahan: Career

 In 2010, McClanahan made Dzanc Books' list of "20 Writers Worth Watching," which was a response to the New Yorkers earlier "20 Under 40" list.
 He is burly and built like a "smallish linebacker."Pittsburgh City Paper's Bill O'Driscoll wrote McClanahan's stories read "like a modern Gogol gone small-town U.S.A."

 In the summer of 2012, Lazy Fascist Press published The Collected Works of Scott McClanahan, reissuing the first two Stories collections.

 Two more books, Crapalachia and Hill William, were published by Two Dollar Radio and Tyrant Books, respectively, in 2013.Gumbiner, Daniel, The Rumpus, May 31, 2011, "The Rumpus Interview With Scott McClanahan".
 Retrieved June 1, 2011.

 A two volume compilation of McClanahan's interviews entitled SM: The Collected Interviews Volumes 1 and 2 is forthcoming.

 McClanahan won Philadelphia's third Literary Death Match on May 23, 2012.

 In 2014, McClanahan and his Holler Presents partner, Chris Oxley, released a limited edition vinyl single by their band, Holler Boys, on Fat Possum Records.

+In 2021, McClanahan's 2017 novel The Sarah Book was adapted into a one-man show by Berliner Ensemble artistic director Oliver Reese, who then directed the production at London's The Coronet Theatre in 2022.